Buyer Fit Snapshot

 Pricing & Minimum Order Quantity: Transparent Costing

 Our pricing model for custom recycled cardboard inserts wholesale stays transparent, factoring board grade, die complexity, and run quantity; for example, a 2,400-piece run with moderate die complexity and 85% recycled content might list at $0.23 per insert with tooling amortized at $1,450, while a simpler 1,800-piece set using 100% recycled board and a single crease could drop to $0.18 per insert, numbers spelled out on per-piece and total-package quotes so procurement teams can compare them to foam alternatives.
-I remember the first time I told a client those exact numbers and he blinked, saying, “Wait, are we sure this isn’t a typo?”—I assured him that even though it felt like a rebel rate, every figure was solid thanks to long-standing supplier partnerships.
+I remember the first time I told a client those exact numbers and he blinked, then asked me to repeat the tooling line twice because he expected the price to climb after the second prototype.

 Process & Timeline: From Concept to Completed Pallets